 - No Approved Label for the Reduction of shingles-Associated Pain and PHN.
 Currently, there are no antiviral therapies indicated for the reduction of shingles-related pain or the prevention PHN.
 There is also no cure for PHN per se; rather, treatment of PHN is accomplished through analgesics, narcotics and pain management.
-The most commonly prescribed medications to treat PHN are opioids, antidepressants, anticonvulsants, or topical lidocaine or capsaicin patches.
-Previously published clinical data demonstrate that antiviral therapy can reduce the duration of shingles-related pain, and we believe a more potent, faster acting anti-VZV compound, such as FV-100, has the potential to more rapidly inhibit the replication of VZV, thus reducing shingles-related nerve damage and further reducing shingles-associated pain and PHN.
-We believe an antiviral therapy that can further reduce the severity and/or duration of shingles-associated pain and the prevalence of PHN may have a competitive advantage relative to the currently available shingles therapies. - Inconvenient Dosing.
+The most commonly prescribed medications to treat PHN are opioids, antidepressants, anticonvulsants, or topical lidocaine or capsaicin patches. - Inconvenient Dosing.
 Due to their pharmacokinetic properties and lower potency against VZV, current pan-herpetic oral antiviral therapies require shingles patients to take three to five oral doses each day for seven to ten days.
-Specifically, current dosing regimens for the treatment of shingles are as follows: valacyclovir-1,000 mg, three times per day; fanciclovir-500 mg, three times per day; and acyclovir-800 mg, five times per day.
-Such dosing regimens are inconvenient and can result in non-compliance since patients tend to forget to take multiple doses, particularly if more frequent than twice daily, resulting in less than optimal treatment outcomes.
 We believe that an effective therapy that can be administered via a more convenient, once-a-day oral administration may have a competitive advantage relative to current shingles therapies. - The Dosage of Currently Available Antiviral Drugs for shingles Must be Adjusted for Patients with Insufficient Renal Function.
-Although current pan-herpetic oral antiviral therapies have been shown to be generally safe and well tolerated in shingles patients, dosing of valacyclovir, famciclovir and acyclovir must be adjusted for certain patients with insufficient renal (kidney) function to avoid potential adverse events.
-Preclinical and clinical data to-date suggests that FV-100 is primarily metabolized and excreted via the liver and not through the kidney.
-Accordingly, we currently believe that the dosing of FV-100 will not need to be adjusted for patients with insufficient renal function.
-We believe that an oral antiviral therapy that has a similar or better safety profile to valacyclovir, famciclovir and acyclovir, and is not required to be adjusted for patients with insufficient renal function, may have a competitive advantage over currently approved shingles therapies.
+Although current pan-herpetic oral antiviral therapies have been shown to be generally safe and well tolerated in shingles patients, dosing of current marketed therapies must be adjusted for certain patients with insufficient renal (kidney) function to avoid potential adverse events We believe that the dosing of VALNIVUDINE will not need to be adjusted for patients with insufficient renal function therefore having a competitive advantage over currently approved shingles therapies.

-We believe there is a significant unmet medical need for a more potent, faster acting, low dose once-daily oral antiviral agent, such as FV-100, which has the potential to further reduce the incidence, severity, and duration of shingles-associated pain and prevent PHN.
+We believe there is a significant unmet medical need for a potent, faster acting, low dose once-daily oral antiviral agent, such as VALNIVUDINE, which has the potential to further reduce the incidence, severity, and duration of shingles-associated pain and prevent PHN.